Setting Up PCS

 Step 1: Configure Firewall Ports for PCS

-To use Privilege Control for Servers, be sure your firewall ports are configured appropriately, as described in the following sections:
+To use Privilege Control for Servers, be sure your firewall ports are configured appropriately.
+Use the procedure in Setting Up a Platform Firewall.

 Step 2: Set Up PCS Service Accounts